asokolsky/RESTing-with-Flask/README.md

 This is a work in progress.
 Developed and tested on Linux.
-But shoud run pretty much anyywhere, although if you do not have bash, you will have to jump through more hoops.
+But should run pretty much anywhere, although if you do not have bash, you will have to jump through more hoops.

 ## How to use it